Conserving okapi in DRC

 Leading range-wide okapi conservation

 Through this study and consultation with partners working across DRC, it became clear that okapi are rare and face tremendous threats to survival across much of their range.
-As a result, in 2010 ZSL launched a major new collaborative project to assess the status of okapi across its range and develop the first species conservation action plan.
+As a result, in 2010 ZSL launched a major new collaborative project to assess the status of okapi across its range and develop the first species conservation strategy.

 The project aims to: